YvetteGwen/PipelineCPU/Pipeline_CPU/README.md

 # Pipeline CPU

-A pipeline CPU written in vivado.
+A pipeline CPU written in verilog.